-On October 26, 2017 approximately 20 UW-Whitewater art and design students traveled to Chicago to visit Nick Caves Studio to meet the artist and begin creating their exhibits for Cave's visit to campus on February 15, 2018.
+On October 26, 2017 approximately 20 UW-Whitewater art and design students traveled to Chicago to visit with Nick Caves at his studio and begin creating artworks to exhibit for the artists visit to campus.

 Nick Cave is an artist, educator and foremost a messenger, working between the visual and performing arts through a wide range of mediums including sculpture, installation, video, sound and performance.
 He says of himself, "I have found my middle and now am working toward what I am leaving behind."
 Cave is well known for his Soundsuits, sculptural forms based on the scale of his body.
 Soundsuits camouflage the body, masking and creating a second skin that conceals race, gender, and class, forcing the viewer to look without judgment.

 In a 2013 feature in Interview Magazine, Cave said of his project HEARD•NY, a large scale performance in Grand Central Terminal organized by Creative Time, "I was really thinking of getting us back to this dream state, this place where we imagine and think about now and how we exist and function in the world.
 With the state of affairs on the world, I think we tend not to take the time out to create that dream space in our heads."
 This is relevant to his practice as a whole.